DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/06-clustercreation.md

         <img src="workshop/graphics/feed_add_code.png" alt="Feed Add Code" width="90%"/>
     </p>

-11. Select next to go to the next page.
+11. Select `Next` to go to the next page.

-12. Select your previously created [VPC ID](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html), [Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/create-subnets.html), and Security Groups (we can use the readilty available default), then select next to go to the next page.
+12. Select your previously created [VPC ID](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html), [Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/create-subnets.html), and Security Groups (we can use the readilty available default), then select `Next` to go to the next page.

 13. Leave everything as blank and click `Next` to move on to the next page.